The general linear hypothesis testing problem for multivariate functional data with applications: Simulation Studies

-Table~\ref{size1.tab} presents the empirical sizes of $T_{ZZC}^N$, $T_{ZZC}^B$, and $T_{NEW}$ of H1 with the last row displaying their average relative error (ARE) values associated with the three values of $\rho$.
+Table~\ref{size1.tab} presents the empirical sizes of W, LH, P, R, $T_{\ZZC}^{\N}$, $T_{\ZZC}^{\B}$, and $T_{\NEW}$ of H1, with the last row displaying their average relative error (ARE) values associated with the three values of $\rho$.
 Here we adopt the value of ARE by \cite{zhang2011tech} to measure the overall performance of a test in maintaining the nominal size.
+It can be calculated as $\ARE=100J^{-1}\sum_{j=1}^J|\hat{\alpha}_j-\alpha|/\alpha$, where $\hat{\alpha}_j,j=1,\ldots,J$ denote the empirical sizes under $J$ simulation settings.
 A smaller ARE value of a test indicates a better performance of that test in terms of size control.
-Overall, $T_{NEW}$ performs well and outperforms $T_{ZZC}^N$ and $T_{ZZC}^B$ in terms of size control regardless of whether the simulated functional data are highly correlated ($\rho=0.1$), moderately correlated ($\rho=0.5$), or less correlated ($\rho=0.9$) since its ARE values are 17.33, 13.11, and 11.67 when $\rho=0.1,0.5$, and 0.9, respectively. $T_{ZZC}^N$ performs second and it performs well when the simulated functional data are less correlated ($\rho=0.9$), but it is too liberal when $\rho=0.1$ and 0.5. $T_{ZZC}^B$ performs worst and it is always very liberal no matter how the simulated functional data correlated.
-This is not surprising since we are working with smaller sample sizes compared to the simulation studies in \cite{zhu2023ksampFMD}.
+Overall, based on the ARE values, $T_{\NEW}$ performs reasonably well and outperforms W, P, $T_{\ZZC}^{\N}$ and $T_{\ZZC}^{\B}$, regardless of whether the simulated functional data are highly correlated ($\rho=0.1$), moderately correlated ($\rho=0.5$), or less correlated ($\rho=0.9$).
+Its ARE values are 13.7, 17.7, and 18.8, respectively, all remaining below 20, consistent with the benchmark established by \cite{zhang2012approximate}, while the ARE values for these four competitors are significantly larger. $T_{\NEW}$ is comparable to LH when $\rho=0.1$ and slightly worse than R when $\rho=0.9$.
+In particular, W, LH, and P are very conservative with small samples and especially when $\rho$ is large.
+This is expected as these tests were developed under the assumption of homoscedasticity.
+When $\rho$ is large, heteroscedasticity among the three samples increases, which causes these tests to perform poorly.
+In addition, both $T_{\ZZC}^{\N}$ and $T_{\ZZC}^{\B}$ are very liberal, particularly with small sample sizes.
+This is not surprising, as we are working with smaller sample sizes compared to the simulation studies in \cite{zhu2023ksampFMD}.
 With smaller sample sizes, the discrepancy between using $\bOmega_n^{-1}(s,t)$ and $\hbOmega_n^{-1}(s,t)$ becomes more pronounced, leading to a notable bias.
-Consequently, the performance of $T_{ZZC}^B$ is less than optimal.
-It is seen from Table~\ref{size1.tab} that the performance of $T_{ZZC}^B$ improves as the sample size increases.
-In contrast, by incorporating the adjustment coefficient $c_n$, which considers both the sample sizes and the correlation among the simulated functional data, the performance of $T_{NEW}$ is enhanced, ensuring its effectiveness even with relatively small sample sizes and varying levels of correlation among the simulated functional data.
+Consequently, the performance of $T_{\ZZC}^{\B}$ is less than optimal.
+It is seen from Table~\ref{size1.tab} that the performance of $T_{\ZZC}^{\N}$ and $T_{\ZZC}^{\B}$ improves as the sample size increases.
+In contrast, by incorporating the adjustment coefficient $c_n$ (\ref{cn.equ}), which considers both the sample sizes and the correlation among the simulated functional data, the performance of $T_{\NEW}$ is enhanced.
+Although it is somewhat conservative when the sample size is very small ($\bn=[7,12,12]$) and $\rho=0.9$, it remains effective even with relatively small sample sizes and varying levels of correlation among the simulated functional data.